The Rolling Stones: Havana Moon: Events

-Release of film and soundtrack
+Release

 Havana Moon had a limited one night premiere in over one thousand theatres internationally 23 September 2016.
 The film made its United States television premiere on the premium cable television service Starz 22 January 2017, but could be downloaded on the Starz app 15 January 2017.
 The sound track of the film was released on the iTunes Store and the music streaming service Spotify 11 November 2016.
 The film was released on DVD, Blu-ray, DVD+2CD, DVD+3LP, Digital Video, and Digital Audio.

 Reception

 The concert itself was attended by a crowd estimated to have consisted of over 500,000 concert-goers and marked the first time a foreign rock band had performed an open-air concert in Cuba to a crowd of that size, breaking the previous record of the Italian singer Zucchero Fornaciari who performed to a crowd of nearly 70,000 goers in 2012.